Society of California Pioneers

-The Society of California Pioneers, established in 1850, is dedicated to the study and enjoyment of California art, history, and culture.
-Founded by individuals arriving in California before 1850 and thriving under the leadership of several generations of their direct descendants, the Society has continuously served its members, the academic community, and the public.
+The Society of California Pioneers, established in 1850, is a membership organization dedicated to collect and preserve materials related to the formation of the State of California.
+Founded by individuals arriving in California before 1850 and perpetuated today by direct descendants, the Society has continuously served its members, the academic community, and the public since 1850.

-Today the Society operates a public museum and non circulating research library, both housed in one of the iconic Montgomery Barracks Buildings on The Presidio of San Francisco's historic Main Post.
+As of 2026, the Society operates a research library, The Alice Phelan Sullivan Library, in their building at 300 4th Street in San Francisco.